thezeeshanhassan/thezeeshanhassan/README.md

 ### Welcome to my GitHub Page! 👋

 I am **Muhammad Zeeshan Hassan**, a Computer Science student and developer passionate about programming and teaching.
-I have been programming for [your experience years] and worked with many technologies and tools.
+I have been programming for 3 years and worked with many technologies and tools.

 I also share programming tips and knowledge on [Instagram](https://instagram.com/thezeeshanhassan_) and other platforms.